Learn the Story Behind the Best Steak in Ottawa

 These words define Al’s Steakhouse, but the story goes deeper.

 Al’s has been and remains a family-owned and operated steakhouse.
-Now, the restaurant is run by his son, daughters, and grandson, carrying on the legacy and adding to the rich history of the location.
+Now, the restaurant is run by Al’s son, daughters, and grandson, carrying on the legacy and adding to the rich history of the location.

 Classic steakhouse meals define the cuisine at Al’s: certified Angus beef, fresh fish, a variety of delicious appetizers and salads fill the menu.
 It’s perfectly complemented by classic cocktails, an extensive wine list, and uncompromising service.